-My Story: Part Nine: That A.C.
-Life
+My Story: Part Nine: “No Evidence of Disease”

 Sometimes I think of my life divided into two eras: BC (before cancer) and AC (after cancer) because my AC life is so different from my BC life.